 - Maximizing profits: Provide insights on, for example, rising costs of raw materials that might trigger an increase in the cost of goods sold.

-- Tracking liquidity and cash flow: Ensure the company has enough money on hand to meet its obligations.
+- Tracking liquidity and cash flow: Keep enough money on hand to meet the company’s obligations.

-- Ensuring compliance: Keep up with state, federal and industry-specific regulations.
+- Meeting compliance standards: Keep up with state, federal, and industry-specific regulations.

-- Developing financial scenarios: These are based on the business’ current state and forecasts that assume a wide range of outcomes based on possible market conditions.
+- Developing financial scenarios: These are based on the business’s current state and forecasts that assume a wide range of outcomes based on possible market conditions.

-- Manage relationships: Dealing effectively with investors and the boards of directors.
+- Manage relationships: Dealing effectively with investors and the board of directors.

 Ultimately, it’s about applying effective management principles to the company’s financial structure.